ayush18pop/Surety/README.md

 ## What it does today

 - Polls new blocks and decodes ERC-20 `Transfer` events for the tokens you configure
+- Tracks real finality off the chain's own `finalized` RPC tag — a protocol-level guarantee, not a guessed confirmation depth
 - Detects reorgs and recovers from them — walks back to the last block both chains agree on, atomically
-- Tracks real finality off the chain's own `finalized` RPC tag, not a guessed confirmation depth
+- Fires a signed webhook (HMAC-SHA256, with retry on delivery failure) the moment a transfer reaches final status
 - Persists everything to a local SQLite file; crash-safe across restarts, no reprocessing or skipped blocks
-- Sends a signed webhook (HMAC-SHA256) when a transfer reaches final status, with automatic retry on delivery failure
+- Backed by tests that simulate reorgs on a fake chain rather than hoping mainnet never disagrees with the logic

-See [ROADMAP.md](ROADMAP.md) for known gaps and what's planned next.
+See [ROADMAP.md](ROADMAP.md) for known gaps and what's planned next — the query API is the current focus.

 ## Why stablecoins specifically, not any token